-Simon Oldfield is a cultural curator and art advisor, and co-founded Pin Drop Studio with Elizabeth Day.
+Simon Oldfield, is an art advisor, curator and lawyer, and co-founded Pin Drop with Elizabeth Day.

 Simon produces and directs Pin Drop Live in London, New York and Los Angeles and in 2014 Simon introduced Pin Drop Studio’s hugely successful programme of live literature events to the Royal Academy of Arts.
 In collaboration with Tim Marlow, Simon curates a programme that sees leading authors and actors give dramatic readings of short fiction written or selected in response to the RA’s exhibition programme including Will Self, Sebastian Faulks, Ben Okri, Dame Eileen Atkins and Dame Sian Phillip, William Boyd, Graham Swift, Lionel Shriver and Stephen Fry.